 Tell us a little about yourself.
 What is your business/brand about?

 I’m the Co-Founder and COO of Safe Space™.
 We’re a B2B2C digital mental health ecosystem that seeks to provide access to affordable quality mental healthcare through therapy, education, and research consultancy services.
 Safe Space™ offers comprehensive online and offline mental health solutions using therapy sessions and other resources.
 It aims to be the leading trusted digital mental health ecosystem partner, and endeavours to achieve this by driving value & positive outcomes through social impact and innovation.
-Safe Space’s system allows patients and therapists to connect quickly, and patients can access therapy from anywhere in the world.
+Safe Space’s system allows clients and therapists to connect quickly, and clients can access therapy from anywhere in the world.
 All its therapists are trained in mental healthcare and are licensed, verified, and highly experienced.

 What got you started on your business?